xiaosongshine/CCPD_Plus/README.md

 # CCPD_Plus
-Chinese City Parking Dataset（with Blue and Green add Yellow）
+Chinese City Parking Dataset（with Blue and Green add Yellow）[unofficial]

 ## UPdate on 10/03/2019.
 CCPD Dataset is now updated.
 We are confident that images in subsets of CCPD is much more challenging than before with over 300k images and refined annotations.